Ixcatl/fables_novasophonia/docs/catalog/paths.rst

     | Whenever you take soakable damage during a round, you gain +1 bonus die when soaking further damage.
 This effect stacks indefinitely and resets at the start of your next turn.

     | **Force of Will**
-    | When you take a focus action to heal, you may choose to restore Durability to your worn armor in lieu of Vitality.
+    | When you take a focus action to restore Vitality, you may instead choose to restore Durability to your worn armor in lieu of Vitality.
     | In addition, while taking any focus action, you increase your effective Mettle score by 2 until no longer focusing.

   .. tab-item:: Rank 3